bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 A situation where a document store can be appropriate is when there aren't complex relationships among the data.
 Anything that can fit into one table can be appropriate for a document store such as MongoDB.
 Items that would work on one table can easily be stored in a dictionary.
 A document store is just a series of dictionaries.

 A situation where a document store is not appropriate is when handling bank or credit card applications.
 What makes SQL databases so great for bank data is that they guarantee ACID--Atomicity, Consistency, Isolation, and Durability.
 These are all important for bank data.
 A document store would not guarantee ACID, so it would not be appropriat for a bank to use.

+NewSQL is a class of modern relational database systems that attempts to provide the scalable performance of NoSQL while maintaining the ACID guarantees of traditional relational databases.
+Traditional SQL is limited by the capacity of a single machine due to the need for the data to be connected among multiple tables.
+NoSQL doesn't have such a limitation, so it is more scalable.
+However, NoSQL doesn't have ACID guarantees.
+NewSQL is an attempt to get a balance of both scalability and ACID guarantees.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well